 Alternative Energy, Distributed Control, Distributed Generation, Economic Dispatch, Smart Grid

 Includes bibliographical references (pages 31-32).

 Copyright 2010 Brian Bumseok Cho

 Cho, Brian Bumseok.
-"A distributed control approach to optimal economic dispatch of power generators." thesis, University of Iowa, 2010.
+"A distributed control approach to optimal economic dispatch of power generators."
+MS (Master of Science) thesis, University of Iowa, 2010.